tsuda16k/sketcher/README.md

 drawing image.
 Drawing style (lineweight and inclusion/exclusion of shadow/shading) can be controlled.
-Some example results are shown below.
+Some examples (source photos and generated sketches) are shown below.

 <p>